 I do admit that if you inject at the last moment the needle with the holes on the side is better.
 It will spread the solution better in that short time.

-But if you inject and than let the meat sit overnight or even 24 hours I have not tasted any difference.
+But if you inject and then let the meat sit overnight or even 24 hours I have not tasted any difference.

-Just pull the needle out slowly while injecting and inject every 1.5 inch and you are good to go.
+Just pull the needle out slowly while injecting and inject every 1.5 inches and you are good to go.
 Try to prevent pockets of solution.

 meat injecting tips